Land reform in India: History

 In land reform in Kerala, the only other large state where the CPI(M) came to power, state administrations have actually carried out the most extensive land, tenancy and agrarian labour wage reforms in the non-socialist late-industrialising world.
 Another successful land reform program was launched in Jammu and Kashmir after 1947.

+In Andhra Pradesh, land reforms were primarily implemented through The Andhra Pradesh Land Reforms (Ceiling on Agricultural Holdings) Act, 1973.
+This enactment led to ceilings set upon agricultural holdings and the acquisition of surplus lands by the state.
+Moreover, efforts had been made through this legislation to provide redistribution of the said surplus land to the landless and weaker sections, whose livelihood depended on farming.
+This legislation also included measures that aimed at protecting certain tenants along with restrictions placed upon the transfer or division of the land in order to evade the ceiling provisions.
+Surplus land was to be distributed for agricultural and housing purposes, with preference given to members of Scheduled Castes, Scheduled Tribes, and other disadvantaged groups.
+Despite the Act, as of 2004, over 147,000 acres of declared surplus land remained involved in litigation, while a substantial portion of surplus land had yet to be distributed.

 All in all, land reforms have been successful only in pockets of the country, as people have often found loopholes in the laws that set limits on the maximum area of land that is allowed to be held by any one person.

 Ernest Feder, a specialist of rural economics, has said of the matter:

 "...though since 1947, India has enacted perhaps more land reform legislation than any other country in the world, it has not succeeded in changing in any essentials the power pattern, the deep economic disparities, nor the traditional hierarchical nature of intergroup relationships which govern the economic life of village society."